ysaito2/blog/_posts/2021-10-06-AboutCommaAi.markdown

 categories: Companies
 ---

-I think comma.ai is a great company that nobody talks about.
+Comma.ai is a great company that nobody talks about.

 &nbsp;